Correlation Between Genpact and Nomura Research

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Nomura Research Institute are ranked lower than 10 (%) of all global equities and portfolios over the last 90 days.
-In spite of fairly uncertain essential indicators, Nomura Research showed solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Nomura Research Institute are ranked lower than 7 (%) of all global equities and portfolios over the last 90 days.
+In spite of fairly uncertain essential indicators, Nomura Research may actually be approaching a critical reversion point that can send shares even higher in April 2025.

 Genpact and Nomura Research Volatility Contrast